Rungutan/sentry-fargate-cf-stack/README.md

   * Create a bastion host in the desired VPC public subnet.
 Make sure to use a instance type with enough CPU/Mem/Network bandwidth because the dump can be quite huge on large instances.
   * The bastion host's security group needs to be added to the `Ec2SecurityGroup` as allowed inbound traffic
   * Login to this bastion host.
 Make sure that `pgsql` and `pv` are installed.
-    * See [https://techviewleo.com/install-postgresql-12-on-amazon-linux/](here) how to install pgsql 12 on Amazon Linux 2
+    * See [here](https://techviewleo.com/install-postgresql-12-on-amazon-linux/) how to install pgsql 12 on Amazon Linux 2
-    * To install `pv` you have to [https://aws.amazon.com/de/premiumsupport/knowledge-center/ec2-enable-epel/](enable the EPEL) repository.
+    * To install `pv` you have to [enable the EPEL](https://aws.amazon.com/de/premiumsupport/knowledge-center/ec2-enable-epel/) repository.
   * Make a database backup (see [utilities/dump.sh](utilities/dump.sh) script)
   * Run the CloudFormation stack update
   * Import the database dump (see [utilities/import.sh](utilities/import.sh) script)